zflohr/ohio-state-university/low-level-programming/lab-1/README.md

 # Lab 1

-The purpose of this lab was to become familiar with GCC, GDB, GNU Make, and makefiles.
+The purpose of this lab was to become familiar with the GNU project C and C++ compiler (GCC), the GNU debugger (GDB), GNU Make, and makefiles.